Armenian opposition holds talks on new PM

 - When Toronto suspect said ‘Kill me,’ an officer put away his gun

-Tens of thousands of opposition supporters rallied in the Armenian capital Wednesday, calling for the leader of the protest to become prime minister.
+Tens of thousands of opposition supporters rallied in the Armenian capital Yerevan Wednesday, calling for Pashinian to become prime minister.

+Pashinian is calling another major protest in Yerevan at noon local time as an apparent show of popular support for the opposition.

+“Protests will grow throughout Armenia until authorities will hear us,” he said.